Genworth Financial PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Genworth Financial, PPI may have been attached to a customer's policy by Genworth Financial, in some cases without their knowledge.
-Genworth Financial may have declined a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Genworth Financial, PPI may have been attached to a customer's policy by Genworth Financial, in some cases without their knowledge.
+Genworth Financial may have disapproved a credit application if PPI was refused by the customer.

 Genworth Financial PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Genworth Financial.

-There are many examples of Genworth Financial mis-selling PPI, some consumers were not even made aware by Genworth Financial that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Genworth Financial that it was optional.
+There are many examples of Genworth Financial mis-selling PPI, some customers were not even made aware by Genworth Financial that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Genworth Financial that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Genworth Financial, and this was not demonstrated to you at the point of sale, then you would be due compensation from Genworth Financial.